Louisg909/EncryptedChat/README.md

 # EncryptedChat
-Practice project to make a chat in python with end to end encryption
+End to end encrypted chat

 To add:
 Public key and personal key stuff